What Is a Global Citizen?

 Global Citizen campaigns to improve all the conditions that determine a person’s welfare and people are able to learn about these topics on our website, through the app, and at events like music festivals.

-Then they’re able to take actions such as signing petitions or tweeting at government officials to show their support and call for some kind of change.
+Then they’re able to take actions such as signing petitions or sending emails to government officials to show their support and call for change.

 And then we hold leaders to account for their commitments.
 The Global Citizen team monitors each commitment to make sure they’re being achieved.
 You can check out our impact reports here.